-The Maya were one of Mesoamerica’s greatest pre-Columbian civilizations and for centuries their territory extended from southern Mexico to Nicaragua, from Honduras to El Salvador.
-Their most noteworthy achievements include a perfected hieroglyphic writing system, precise astronomy and advanced mathematics, and they designed and built grandiose stone temples and palaces.
+The Maya were one of Mesoamerica’s greatest pre-Columbian civilizations and for centuries their territory extended from southern Mexico to Nicaragua, and from Honduras to El Salvador.
+Their most noteworthy achievements included a perfected hieroglyphic writing system, precise astronomy and advanced mathematics, and they designed and built grandiose stone temples and palaces.

-The Maya endured for nearly three millennia, reaching their apex between 250 and 900 AD and particularly thriving in the high plains of Guatemala and the lowlands of Belize and the Yúcatan.
+The Maya endured for nearly three millennia, reaching their apex between AD 250 and 900 and particularly thriving in the high plains of Guatemala and the lowlands of Belize and the Yúcatan.
 In the 16th century, European conquistadors invaded from across the ocean, vanquishing the region and transforming Central America.